reubenvanammers/reubenvanammers.github.io/docs/_posts/2020-09-07-reinforcement-learning-connect4.markdown

 $$a = \text{argmax}_a(Q(s,a) + U(s,a))$$

 $Q(s,a)$ relates to the quality of the move at a specific node.
-It is calculated by calculating the average value of all moves below it in the tree - in other words, all moves played from this point.
+It is calculated by averaging the value of all moves below it in the tree - in other words, all moves played from this point.
 We'll talk about how we calculate value later.

 $U(s,a)$ is the exploration parameter.
 It is defined by